codesy/widgets/README.rst

 A  new directory called firefox will be created.
 In a new terminal window:

 2. cd firefox
-3. run 'jpm run --profile your-profile'  (this runs a new instance of firefox with your default profile so your bookmarks, etc. are available)
+3. run '../node_modules/.bin jpm run --profile your-profile'  (this runs a new instance of firefox with your default profile so your bookmarks, etc. are available)

 To work on Chrome and Firefox at the same time